AGH University of Krakow, Poland (Previous name: AGH University of Science and Technology)

 This course includes 28 lectures, 14 laboratory classes, and 14 project classes.

-Due to the coronavirus threat and the temporal suspension of classes at the university, we must continue our lectures and classes remotely on-line.
+Due to the coronavirus threat and the temporal suspension of classes at the university, we will meet on MS Teams.

 What is this course about?